 What is auto-enrolment?

 Auto-enrolment has been introduced by the Government.
-It is new legislation that means eligible jobholders will be automatically enrolled into a qualifying workplace pension scheme.
+It is new legislation that means eligible jobholders will usually be automatically enrolled into a qualifying workplace pension scheme.
 These schemes have to be of a minimum standard.

 Qualifying pension schemes